dotnet/AspNetCore.Docs/aspnetcore/grpc/test-tools.md

 Tooling must know the Protobuf contract of services before it can call them.
 There are two ways to do this:

 * Set up [gRPC reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) on the server.
-Tooling such as gRPCurl and Postman automatically discovers service contracts.
+Tools, such as gRPCurl and Postman, automatically discover service contracts.
 * Specify `.proto` files in command-line arguments to gRPCurl.

 It's easier to use gRPC reflection. gRPC reflection adds a new gRPC service to the app that clients can call to discover services.